software-students-fall2023/5-final-project-off-ah/README.md

 ## Set Up Instructions

 ### To run locally,
-Fork the repository, then in the parent directory,
+Clone the repository, then in the parent directory,

 1. Ensure you have the necessary dependencies
 ```